linkerd/linkerd/linkerd/docs/config.md

 # Introduction

->The most minimal linkerd configuration looks something like the following, which forwards all requests on `localhost:8080` to `localhost:8888`
+> A minimal linkerd configuration example, which forwards all requests on `localhost:8080` to `localhost:8888`

 ```yaml
 routers: